-In the design phase, only the blueprint of the IT infrastructure is provided, whereas in this phase the organization actually purchases and installs the respective software and hardware in order to support the IT infrastructure.
-Following this, the creation of the database and actual code can begin to complete the system on the basis of given specifications.
+During the design phase, just the IT infrastructure blueprint is provided.
+In contrast, the organization purchases and installs the respective software and hardware to support the IT infrastructure during the development phase.
+Following this, creating the database and actual code can begin to complete the system according to the specifications.

 Phase 5: Testing

-In the testing phase, all the pieces of code are integrated and deployed in the testing environment.
-Testers then follow Software Testing Life Cycle activities to check the system for errors, bugs, and defects to verify the system’s functionalities work as expected or not, often.
+All pieces of code are integrated during the testing phase and deployed in the testing environment.
+Testers then work through Software Testing Life Cycle activities to check the system for errors, bugs, and defects to verify the system’s functionalities work as expected.
 The two primary activities involved in the testing phase are as follows:

 - Writing test cases